 Tanzania, formerly called Tanganyika, is an African country that is situated just to the south of the equator.
 It is made up of the mainland area (Tanganyika) and the islands of Pemba, Mafia and Zanzibar.
 This country lies between three great lakes i.e. Lake Victoria, Malawi and Tanganyika.
-There are four climatic zones in Tanzania and these conditions favor the growth of various types of foods.
-[See Also: Best African Food Recipes]
+There are four climatic zones in Tanzania and these conditions favour the growth of various types of crops used to prepare varied Tanzania foods.

 The earliest known human beings who inhabited Tanzania were known to be hunters and gatherers.
 In this regard, the development of the indigenous Tanzanian food is said to have been influenced by developments in other parts of the world.
 In fact, as in 500 years AD, the growth of vegetables, millet, sorghum and fruits had begun in Tanzania.
-By 800 AD, Muslim travelers introduced citrus fruits and commercial plants such as cotton.
+By 800 AD, Muslim travellers had introduced citrus fruits and commercial plants such as cotton to Tanzania.
 The process continued and at the moment, Tanzania boasts of its native food, food that every visitor who lands in Tanzania will not wish to leave Tanzania until he/she has tasted it.
 The foods are safe, nutritious, refreshing, adorable and generally rich.

 1. Coconut Bean Soup